alexrockhill/pd-parser/docs/_sources/auto_examples/plot_recover_events.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 17-22

-Simulate data and use it to make a raw object:
+Simulate data and use it to make a raw object

 We'll make an `mne.io.Raw` object so that we can save out some random data with a photodiode event channel in it in fif format (a commonly used